jwmatthews/kyma_poc/example_output/helloworld_mdb_custom_rules/ruleset.md

 ```
   * file:///tmp/source-code/src/main/java/org/jboss/as/quickstarts/mdb/HelloWorldTopicMDB.java
-      *
+      * Line Number: 34

- Enterprise Java Beans (EJBs) are not supported in Quarkus.
+      * Message: 'Enterprise Java Beans (EJBs) are not supported in Quarkus.
 CDI must be used.
- Please replace the `@MessageDriven` annotation with a CDI scope annotation like `@ApplicationScoped`.
+ Please replace the `@MessageDriven` annotation with a CDI scope annotation like `@ApplicationScoped`.'
       * Code Snippet:
 ```java
   1  /*